-ATG Edinburgh were are commonly asked “What is asbestos?” on my roof, or my artex ceiling.
-Unfortunatly its not as straight forward question, as there are several types.
+ATG Edinburgh was are commonly asked “What is asbestos?” on my roof, or my Artex ceiling.
+Unfortunately its not as a straight forward question, as there are several types.

 Chrysotile – Known as white asbestos.
-The fibres are soft and fine which can resist high temperatures.
+The fibers are soft and fine which can resist high temperatures.
 Chrysotile was banned in the UK in 1999.

 Amosite – Known as brown asbestos.
-The fibres are spikey and have good tensile strength.
+The fibers are spikey and have good tensile strength.
 Used mainly between the 1920s and the late 60s.
-Amosite was banned in the UK in 1986 and was commonly used in buildings in Edinbourgh.
+Amosite was banned in the UK in 1986 and was commonly used in buildings in Edinburgh.

 Crocidolite – Known as blue asbestos.
-The fibres are like needles and are the strongest.
+The fibers are like needles and are the strongest.
 Crocidolite has been used since the 1880s and was finally banned by the Asbestos (Prohibitions) Regulations in 1985.

 Asbestos is a naturally occurring fibrous material that has been a popular building material since the 1950s.
 It is used as an insulator, and had good fire protection properties and protects against corrosion.

 If you own, occupy, manage or have responsibilities for non-domestic premises in Edinburgh which may contain asbestos get in contact with us at ATG Edinburgh, or if you are responsible for the non-private, ie common parts of domestic premises like hall and lift areas in flats, you will either have a legal duty to manage the risk from this material; or a duty to co-operate with whoever manages that risk.

 There are three main types of asbestos still found in premises.
 These are commonly called “blue asbestos” (crocidolite), “brown asbestos” (amosite) and “white asbestos” (chrysotile).
 All of them are dangerous carcinogens, but blue and brown asbestos are more hazardous than white.
 You cannot identify them just by their color.